 Try to be always forgiving and help others forgive.

 To pray for Newton Abbot.

-Breakfast: Prayer Breakfast is held at St Paul's, Devon Square
+Breakfast: Prayer Breakfast has re-started at St Paul's, Devon Square

 on the 1st Saturday each month starting at 8am until around 9.00am.